 For entrants to the University from 2016/17, Regulations 2.2.1 a) and g) shall apply.
-For all students that registered in 2015/16 or earlier, 2.2.1 a) of the 2014/15 Regulations apply.
+For all Students that registered in 2015/16 or earlier, 2.2.1 a) of the 2014/15 Regulations apply.

-- a) The minimum and maximum periods of study permitted for programmes prescribed for Undergraduate awards shall be as follows: For full time students, the normal period of study as stipulated in the programme requirements plus two years; for part time students the normal part time period of study as stipulated in the programme requirements plus two years. - Foundation years, when taken, shall extend the minimum period of prescribed study by a period of at least one year. - c) The period of study required in the University of individual students may be reduced in accordance with any Regulations which the Academic Board may approve from time to time. - d) The maximum period within which a student may complete an award is calculated from the date of first registration to the date of the final award except in the case of the University Certificate, University Diploma and Advanced Certificate for which the maximum is 3 years. - e) Notwithstanding the above, there may be occasions where these time limits are necessarily reduced as a result of the requirements for registration imposed by professional bodies.
-It is the responsibility of the individual student to keep informed of the time limits set by the relevant professional body. - f) UCB cannot guarantee that the programme of initial registration will be available throughout the registration period as detailed above.
-Where the programme of

-- initial registration is no longer available, students will be given the opportunity to transfer the period of registration to a suitable, alternative programme. - g) Periods of Leave of Absence shall be excluded from the calculation of the maximum period of registration. - h) Students who do not complete their programme of study within the maximum period of study as set out in regulation 2.2.1 a) will be deemed to have withdrawn.
-A student may be eligible for the award of an alternative qualification based on the marks for modules that the student has already completed.
-In individual cases, the The Deputy Vice-Chancellor and Chief Academic Officer may approve applications to extend the maximum period of study. - i) Apprenticeships standards state an advisory duration.
-Approved breaks in learning will require consideration to adjustment to the End Point Assessment.
+- a) The minimum and maximum periods of study permitted for programmes prescribed for Undergraduate awards shall be as follows: For full time students, the normal period of study as stipulated in the programme requirements plus two years; for part time students the normal part time period of study as stipulated in the programme requirements plus two years. - b) Foundation years, when taken, shall extend the minimum period of prescribed study by a period of at least one year. - c) The period of study required in the University of individual Students may be reduced in accordance with any Regulations which the Academic Board may approve from time to time. - d) The maximum period within which a Student may complete an award is calculated from the date of first registration to the date of the final award except in the case of the University Certificate, University Diploma and Advanced Certificate for which the maximum is 3 years. - e) Notwithstanding the above, there may be occasions where these time limits are necessarily reduced as a result of the requirements for registration imposed by professional bodies.
+It is the responsibility of the individual Student to keep informed of the time limits set by the relevant professional body. - f) UCB cannot guarantee that the programme of initial registration will be available throughout the registration period as detailed above.
+Where the programme of initial registration is no longer available students will be given the opportunity to transfer the period of registration to a suitable, alternative programme. - g) Periods of Leave of Absence shall be excluded from the calculation of the maximum period of registration. - h) Students who do not complete their programme of study within the maximum period of study as set out in regulation 2.2.1 a) will be deemed to have withdrawn.
+A Student may be eligible for the award of an alternative qualification based on the marks for modules that the Student has already completed.
+In individual cases, the Pro Vice-Chancellor (Curriculum, Teaching and Learning) may approve applications to extend the maximum period of study.